d-steve/homebridge-dynamic-timer/README.md

                         "id": "sensor8",
                         "name": "Sensor name 8",
                         "tick": 60000, // (optional, default 60000).
 The interval (number of ticks in ms) to decrement.
-                        "step": 1, // (optional, default 0).
-Set to non-zero to decrement value by this much each interval.
+                        "step": 1, // (optional, default 1).
+How much to decrement value by this much each interval.
+Set to 0 to disable.
                         "type": "light"
                     },
                     {